Slope Stabilization and Landslide Prevention

 Continuing Education Credit Information

-This webinar is open to the public and offers 6.0 PDHs to professional engineers, 6.0 HSW continuing education hours to licensed architects, and 6.0 HSW continuing education hours to landscape architects in all states that allow this learning method.
+This webinar is open to the public and is designed to qualify for 7.5 PDHs for professional engineers, 7.5 HSW continuing education hours for licensed architects, and 7.5 HSW continuing education hours for landscape architects in all states that allow this learning method.
 Please refer to specific state rules to determine eligibility.

 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).